miraisolutions/secretsanta/README.md

 Such files are compiled into an actual `requirements.txt` file, which is not committed to Git and should be re-created for the local checkout.

-IMPORTANT: make sure all commands are executed inside the virtual environment, e.g. at such a prompt:
+**Important:** make sure all commands are executed inside the virtual environment, e.g. at such a prompt:
 ```
 #> (venv) localuser@Ubuntu:~/PyCharm/secretsanta$
 ```